fossasia/eventyay-tickets/doc/api/resources/submissions.rst

 slot                                  object                     An object with the scheduling details, e.g. ``{"start": …, "end": …, "room": "R101"}`` if they exist.
 This will not be present til after the schedule is released. slot_count                            number                     How often this submission may be scheduled. image                                 string                     The submission image URL answers                               list                       The question answers given by the speakers.
-Available if the requesting user has organiser permissions. notes                                 string                     Notes the speaker left for the organisers.
+Available if the requesting user has organiser permissions, and if the ``questions`` query parameter is passed. notes                                 string                     Notes the speaker left for the organisers.
 Available if the requesting user has organiser permissions. internal_notes                        string                     Notes the organisers left on the submission.
 Available if the requesting user has organiser permissions. resources                             object                     Files the speaker has uploaded for this submission. ``{"resource": "/path/to/file", "description": "Slides"}``